Classic Album ReviewsGuns N' Roses

 Classic Album Reviews: Appetite for Destruction: The Raw and Gritty Classic That Redefined A Generation.

-Appetite for Destruction Artwork
+Appetite for Destruction Album Artwork Controversy

 Appetite for Destruction